eToro Review 2018

 When the trading platform was first launched in 2010, it was the first social trading platform of its kind.
 This earned eToro the distinction of being the first broker to introduce the concept of social trading into the online trading industry.
 In other words, eToro has earned its badge as being the pioneer broker for social trading in the online trading industry.

 Unlike the traditional online trading platform, eToro’s trading platform harnesses the wisdom of the crowd to help traders maximize their investment returns.
-The social trading platform lets traders see each others trading statistics such as their market positions, profit levels and the trading strategies adopted in real time.
-It is through this OpenBook trading method that eToro is able to tear down all the barriers between traders and hence help to accelerate the learning process among traders on the social trading network.
+The social trading platform lets traders see each others trading statistics such as their market positions, profit levels and the trading strategies adopted in real time. eToro is able to tear down all the barriers between traders and hence help to accelerate the learning process among traders on the social trading network.

 Apart from the web-based trading platform provided by eToro, traders also can download to their smartphones an Android and iPhone app of eToro’s trading platform.
-The mobile app lets a trader view in real time the feeds of other traders in the eToro social trading network just like the web-based OpenBook platform.
+The mobile app lets a trader view in real time the feeds of other traders in the eToro social trading network.
 In addition to the mobile trading app, traders can also view the prices of all the various instruments before placing their trades.
 They can also monitor their trading account as well as interact with other traders in the social trading network.

 eToro Trade Types/Instruments